-Living with addiction takes a serious toll on a person’s health, finances and relationships.
-While he or she knows change is necessary, making adjustments that will stick, day in and day out, can be difficult.
-Sometimes, the way someone thinks and reacts to the world outside of treatment can create major stumbling blocks to recovery.
-Dialectical Behavior Therapy (DBT) is a treatment approach designed to help those struggling with drug or alcohol addiction understand and adjust their thoughts and emotional responses.
+Living with addiction can take a serious toll on a person’s health, finances, and relationships.
+Knowing change is necessary is one thing, but making adjustments that will stick, day in and day out, can be challenging.
+Sometimes, how a person thinks and reacts to the world outside of treatment can create major stumbling blocks to recovery.
+Dialectical behavior therapy (DBT) is a treatment approach designed to help those struggling with drug or alcohol addiction understand and adjust their thoughts and emotional responses.